Hundreds killed in Israeli air raid on Gaza hospital

 The attack on the hospital comes amid a continuing barrage of Israeli air raids that have killed more than 3,000 people and reduced entire neighbourhoods in Gaza to rubble, according to Palestinian officials.

 Israel launched the assault on Gaza after Hamas fighters carried out a surprise attack from the territory on southern Israel.
-At least 1,400 people, mostly civilians, were killed in the Hamas attack, according to Israeli officials and at least 199 others were taken as hostages.

-The devastating attack on the hospital comes on the eve of a trip to Israel by US President Joe Biden.
-The visit is expected to see him reaffirm US backing for Israel and try to stop the Israel-Hamas war from spiralling into wider conflict.
+At least 1,400 people, mostly civilians, were killed in Israel since October 7, according to Israeli officials and at least 199 others were taken as captives.